 Time, like an ever-rolling stream, bears all outdated hardware away.
 Qualcomm is pretty eager to top itself when it comes to ARM architectures, and to that end has announced its latest high-end CPU and GPU chips set to fill future smartphones and tablets.
 The Snapdragon 805 CPU and the new Adreno 420 GPU will be ready for mass-produced devices in the early half of 2014.

 So what has Qualcomm done to make this new system-on-a-chip shine?
+In the CPU front, the maximum clock speed per core has been bumped to an even speedier 2.5GHz, up from 2.3GHz on the current 800.
 Read More

 If you thought the Snapdragon S4 Pro in the Droid DNA was snappy, get ready to redefine snappy.
 Not to be outdone by NVIDIA's Tegra 4 announcement yesterday, Qualcomm has detailed its own 2013 ARM chips.
 The S4, S3, etc. naming scheme is no more – the new chips are the Snapdragon 800, Snapdragon 600, Snapdragon 400 and Snapdragon 200.
 The 600 and 800 are the new high-performance processors in Qualcomm's lineup, and that's where the company is focusing most of its attention.